 Any of these setups can go a long way toward making your web activities completely anonymous.

 Of course, there’s always more you can do.
 For example, you could switch from Google — which famously tracks your search activity — to DuckDuckGo, which doesn’t.
 Moreover, if you’re using an unencrypted Wi-Fi connection, anyone nearby can sniff out your traffic and get an excellent idea of what you’re up to online.
 Make sure your router is set up to encrypt your traffic, and be sure to browse only through a VPN when you must use an unencrypted connection.

-The Internet was never designed for anonymous usage, which makes staying anonymous online a good deal of work.
-The above tools are an excellent starting point, but remaining anonymous in the long term depends on whether you keep up with the latest security news and ensure your software is up to date.
+The internet was never planned with anonymous users in mind, which makes staying hidden online take a good deal of work.
+The above tools are an excellent starting point, but remaining anonymous in the long-term depends on whether you keep up with the latest security news and ensure your software is up to date.
 Good luck, and stay safe out there!